xinwenfu/Get-Started-With-ESP32-OTA/README.md

 ### Unversioned App

-Navigate to the "hello_world/" directory and run ```idf.py build```, which will build the "Hello World" binary.
+Build the "Hello World" binary.
 The binary will be generated in the "build/" directory, under the filename "hello-world.bin".
-Please copy this image/firmware to our server directory /home/iot/server.
+Please copy hello-world.bin to our server directory /home/iot/server.

 ### App Version 1